usnistgov/dval/README.md

 # NIST Validation and Scoring code

-:warning: this is the `README` file for the refactored version of the validation and scoring code, made into a package called `d3m_outputs`.

 This repository contains the NIST validation and scoring code components for the D3M evaluation.

 In order to run the tests, it is required to use **python version >3.6**.